vesoft-inc/nebula-docs/docs-2.0/synchronization-and-migration/replication-between-clusters.md

   The listener and drainer can be deployed in a standalone way, or on the machines hosting the primary and secondary clusters.
 The latter way can increase the machine load and decrease the service performance.

-- Prepare the license file for the Nebula Graph Enterprise Edition.
+- Prepare the license file for the NebulaGraph Enterprise Edition.

 ## Test environment